 Chipotle also has fast-casual rivals that may be poaching some customers.
 So-called better-burger chains have been expanding in the U.S. -- sales at Smashburger jumped 72 percent last year, while Five Guys Burgers and Fries revenue rose 33 percent, according to data from Chicago-based researcher Technomic Inc.

 Since Einhorn criticized the burrito maker, its shares have dropped 23 percent and on Oct.
-22 traded at the lowest premium (CMG) to the Standard & Poor’s 500 Index in more than two years.
+22 traded at the lowest premium (CMG:US) to the Standard & Poor’s 500 Index in more than two years.
 Chipotle has become less valuable to investors and trades at about twice the price-to-earnings ratio of the S&P 500 Index, compared with 4.3 times in April.
 Still, the company’s stock is up more than 11-fold since its IPO.